muhdsaeed1/Security-System-Detector/README.md

-This project was a collaborative effort by the team members Saheed Olayinka, Princess Okonta, Ruhullahi Muhammad, and Sesay Sesay.
+This project was a collaborative effort by the team members Saheed Olayinka, Princess Okonta, Ruhullahi Muhammad, and Mohamed Augustin Sesay.
 Teamwork can lead to the successful development of complex projects.